 Ralph Simon is a Fellow of the Royal Society of Arts in the UK, where his “Future of Media” lecture series is popular, and he is a member of the Academy of Recording Arts & Sciences in the US.
 He is affiliated with the Wireless-Life Sciences Alliance in California, which is driving the early progress of the emerging mobile health industry.

-In May 2012, Ralph was officially appointed to be the Global Ambassador, for CTIA – The Wireless Association based in Washington DC.
+In May 2013, Ralph was officially appointed to be the Global Ambassador, for CTIA – The Wireless Association based in Washington DC.
 The CTIA is a key organisation governing the wireless and mobile industry in North America and world-wide for its many telco, device and infrastructure members.
 Before any mobile or wireless device can be sold in North America, it needs to be formally certified by the CTIA.
 CTIA also organises and produces the major annual mobile convention in the USA – this year it takes place in Las Vegas where some 30,000+ mobile professionals usually attend.
 He will be working closely with the CTIA to expand their impact and policy elements internationally as their official Global Ambassador.